simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 * 2D histograms:
   * 2D Map of in-pixel efficiency
   * 2D Maps of chip efficiency in local and global coordinates, filled at the position of the track intercept point or at the position of the associated cluster center
+  * 2D Map of pixel efficiency, filled at the associated cluster pixel level, constrained to tracks passing through a ROI (defined by `inpixelEdge_cut`) of the given pixel.
   * 2D Maps of the position difference of a track with and without associated cluster to the previous track
   * 2D Map of the distance between track intersection and associated cluster